Dharani-Sundharam/4-bit_Calculator/4 - bit Calcuclator/eeprom-programmer-master/eeprom-programmer-master/README.md

 ![Schematic of EEPROM programmer](https://raw.githubusercontent.com/beneater/eeprom-programmer/master/schematic.png)

-## What’s here?

-There are four different Arduino sketches that correspond to several YouTube videos.
-A lot of the code is duplicated since each sketch built on the previous ones.
-But I’ve kept them separate to make it easier to find the exact code that goes with a particular video:

 ### 1. Basic programmer

 The code in [`/eeprom-programmer`](/eeprom-programmer) is the basic programmer that programs a few bytes into the EEPROM and dumps the contents.